 Some people think Nerf darts are safe because they’re ‘soft.’
 But three patients at the heart of a medical report all had days or weeks of pain and blurred vision from toy dart injuries.

-A report published in a medical journal reinforces what that the American Academy of Ophthalmology has said many times.
+The report, published in BMJ Case Reports, reinforces what that the American Academy of Ophthalmology has said many times.
 Projectile toys are not safe.
-Ophthalmologists from Moorfield’s Eye Hospital reported this month on three patients injured by Nerf gun darts.
+The three cases, treated at Moorfield’s Eye Hospital in the United Kingdom, underscore the serious nature of eye injuries during playtime.

 - They are unsafe and you should think about buying something else.

 - If you do buy them for your children, supervise them while they play.

 - Always follow manufacturer warnings and age guidelines.

 According to the United States' Consumer Product Safety Commission’s 2018 report, emergency rooms in the U.S. treated more than a quarter million toy-related injuries in 2017.
 Make sure you choose safe toys for your kids' health and your own peace of mind.